opengeospatial/TrainingDML-AI_SWG/update_notes.md

 - Action: Replaced with one sourced from ISO/IEC 22989:2022,3.3.5:
 > machine learning
 ML
-process of optimizing model parameters through computational techniques, such that the model's behaviour reflects the data or experience
+process of optimizing model parameters through computational techniques, such that the model's behavior reflects the data or experience
 Note 1 to entry: ML processes create models from training data by using a set of learning algorithms, and then can use these models to make predictions.
 Depending on whether the training data include labels, the learning algorithms can be divided into supervised and unsupervised learning.
 [SOURCE: ISO/IEC 22989:2022, 3.3.5, modified — Note 1 has been added]